athenas-lab/Segmentation_Models/README.md

 - Segformer outperforms the fully convolutional models across all metrics for this dataset.
 - Among the fully convolutional models, FPN outperforms the UNet model.
 - Unet with and without batchnorm provide comparable performance.
-- FPN and Unet peforms better with Cross-entropy loss compared to BCELogitsLoss.
+- FPN and Unet peform better with Cross-entropy loss compared to BCELogitsLoss.
 - Unet with BN peforms slightly better with BCELogitsLoss loss compared to Cross-entropy loss.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------